Cheukting/rasa_workshop/README.md

         return []
 ```

-We have to also:
+We'll need to import `webbrowser`:

 ```python
 import webbrowser
 ```

-For this code it will call the method `run` when triggered and gather the slots and send them with the request to the report server.
+This will gather the slots and send them with the request to the report server.

-Now restart the action server and re-train and test the chatbot.
+Now restart the action server and re-train rasa and test the chatbot.

 ## Fallback dialog

-So far everything works fine if the user has been good.
-What if the user give an unexpected answer and the NLU failed to determine what to do.
+So far everything should work fine if the user has been good.
+However, what if the user gives an unexpected answer and the NLU fails to determine what to do.
 Here we use a fallback action to prompt the user to try again.
 First we have to enable `FallbackPolicy`, in `config.yml` under `policies`, add:

 ```YAML
 - name: "FallbackPolicy"
   nlu_threshold: 0.4
   core_threshold: 0.3
   fallback_action_name: "action_default_fallback"
 ```

 `action_default_fallback` is a default action in Rasa Core which sends the `utter_default` template message to the user.
 So in `domain.yml`, add `- utter_default` under `actions` and `templates`:

 ```
 utter_default:
 - text: "Sorry, I don't understand."
 - text: "I am not sure what you mean."
 ```

 Now you can re-train and test the chatbot.
 Make sure you try to be a naughty user.

 *Congratulations!
 You have complicated the Rasa workshop... for now.
 Please feel free to integrate more functions to it, experiment and have fun.*